paulvangentcom/python_corona_simulation/README.md

 But this is not the whole story, as healthcare is staffed by healthcare workers.
 Once the number of cases explodes, healthcare workers suffer from long working hours.
 This compromises their immune system and leads to more exposure.
 Once healthcare workers get sick, the already overwhelmed healthcare system _reduces_ in capacity.

 *WORK ONGOING AT THIS POINT*

-# What happens if we re-infect both populations?

-#Advanced simuation runs
-Now let's move on to the fun part.

-First let's simulate some path planning where two groups choose to remain in close proximity to each other, while 75% of the rest practices social distancing like before.

-[]

-Rather than simulate healthcare capacity behind the scenes, let's simulate an actual hospital location.
-Sick people will go there if capacity remains but not if it's full.
-There will also be healthcare workers (the squares).
-Within the hospital, infection risks are greatly reduced (5x less than general population) but still possible.
-Other parameters remain the same